Generic Name: Methadone hydrochloride

 Treatment of Overdose

-Because the duration of reversal would be expected to be less than the duration of action of Methadone in Methadone hydrochloride tablets, carefully monitor the patient until spontaneous respiration is reliably re-established.
-If the response to opioid antagonists is suboptimal or not sustained, additional antagonist should be given as directed in the product’s prescribing information.
+Because the duration of reversal would be expected to be less than the duration of action of Methadone in Methadone hydrochloride tablets, carefully monitor the patient until spontaneous respiration is reliably reestablished.
+If the response to opioid antagonists is suboptimal or not sustained, administer additional antagonist as directed in the product’s prescribing information.

 Methadone hydrochloride is chemically described as 6-(dimethylamino)-4,4-diphenyl-3-hepatanone hydrochloride.
-Methadone hydrochloride is a white, crystalline material that is water-soluble.
+Methadone hydrochloride USP is a white powder.
+Its molecular formula is C21H27NO• HCl and it has a molecular weight of 345.91.
 Methadone hydrochloride has a melting point of 235°C, and a pKa of 8.25 in water at 20°C. Its octanol/water partition coefficient at pH 7.4 is 117.
 A solution (1:100) in water has a pH between 4.5 and 6.5.

 It has the following structural formula: